Traveling from Kampala to Kisoro, Cyanika, Bunagana, and Goma

 People and culture

 Like other parts of Uganda, the people of Kisoro are a friendly community, and you will learn much about the culture and the city once you get a chance to connect with the locals.
-Go out there and visit the locals in their homes, spend some time volunteering on a community project, visit a market, check out the local schools, visit a local church, and so many other activities that interest you.
-See the section on “People and Places” on this website for more ideas on immersing yourself into the local culture.
+Go out there and visit the locals in their homes, spend some time volunteering on a community project, visit a market, check out the local schools, visit a local church and so many other activities that interest you.
+See the section on “People and Places” on this website for more ideas on immersing yourself in the local culture.